shafti-code/game_of_life/README.md

-### very basic dumb and in all things considered inoptimal implementation of conways game of life
+### very basic dumb and in all things considered sub-optimal implementation of Conway's game of life
 run with
 ```bash
 make